UGA Football History

 Dr. Charles Herty was the first UGA football coach and he led the Bulldogs to a 1-1 record in 1892.
 In their first game, Georgia defeated Mercer 50-0 in Athens.
 Georgia met Auburn at Piedmont Park in Atlanta for their second and final game of 1892.
 Auburn defeated Georgia 10-0 and the “The Deep South’s Oldest Rivalry” was started.

-Vince Dooley, Georgia’s winningest coach, led the Bulldogs to the 1980 National Championship and 6 SEC Championships.
+Vince Dooley, Georgia’s winningest coach, led the Bulldogs to the 1980 National Championship and six SEC Championships.
 Dooley coached the Dawgs from 1964 to 1988 and his overall record was 201-77-10.

 In 2001, Mark Richt took over the head coaching position at the University of Georgia and returned the Bulldogs to national prominence.
-In his 11 seasons as Head Coach, Mark Richt has led the Dawgs to a 106-38 record, the 2002 and 2005 SEC Championships and five bowl wins.
+In his 15 seasons as head coach, Mark Richt led the Dawgs to a 145-51 record (83-37 SEC), the 2002 and 2005 SEC Championships and nine bowl wins.

 Records, Schedules & Signees

-- Georgia Football Head Coaches – Won/loss records of all Georgia Football head coaches from 1892 to present.
+- UGA Football Head Coaches – Won/loss records of all Georgia Football head coaches from 1892 to present.

-- Georgia Football Records – Georgia Football All-Time Records, including Individual Records, Team Records, Annual Team Leaders and Bowl Records.
+- UGA Football Records – Georgia Football All-Time Records, including Individual Records, Team Records, Annual Team Leaders and Bowl Records.

-- Georgia Football Schedules & Results – Schedules and scores for Georgia football games from 1980 to present.
+- UGA Football Schedules & Results – Schedules and scores for Georgia football games from 1980 to present.

-- Georgia Football Signees – Georgia Football Signees from 1980 to present.
+- UGA Football Signees – Georgia Football Signees from 1980 to present.

 Consensus National Champions